henrythasler/henrythasler.github.io/_posts/2020-01-25-tilebuffer.md

 But what about Labels?
 Are they also affected by clipping and do I need to increase the buffer again to prevent issues?

 This depends heavily on the renderer.
 The [Mapbox GL JS](https://github.com/mapbox/mapbox-gl-js) renderer is doing a pretty good job with labels.
-Here is an example with vector tiles and zero buffer:
+Here is an example rendered from vector tiles with no buffer at all:

 ![](/img/blog/Selection_170.png)

-The point-features with the places and name property are shown as red dots.
+The point-features with the places and name property are shown as big red dots.
 You can see that neither clipping nor duplication happens.
-Most likely, Mapbox is rendering all labels separately from the other features.
+Most likely, Mapbox is rendering all labels separately from the other features and merging them later onto the canvas/texture.

 So you don't have to worry about labels with the Mapbox renderer.
 Other renderers may be different.